2021mgumusayak/CS50/Cnotes.md

 heap: variables use this, "top" of memory

-stack - Functions use this, "bottom" of memory
+stack - Functions use this, "bottom" of memory<br>